Do you know you can use baking soda for plants? Here are 17 hacks that will teach you how to use baking soda in the garden effectively.

 To fight effectively against the weeds that invade walkways, edges and garden beds in an ecological and economical way, baking soda is best.
 It has the enormous advantage of being completely biodegradable and nontoxic.
-So you can sprinkle it on the tufts of weeds.
-It will burn the foliage and weeds will fade and disappear in a few days.
-It can also be used to prevent the weeds, it will slow down the arrival and growth of them.
-It can also be used in the crevices of pathways to kill the weeds.
+You can sprinkle it on the tufts of weeds.
+It will burn the foliage, and weeds will and disappear in a few days.
+Doing this regularly can slow down the arrival and growth of those pesky weeds as well.

 Also Read: How to Kill Weeds using Vinegar